panzerdp/dmitripavlutin.com/content/posts/063-explicit/index.md

 ---
 title: 'The Explicit Coding Discipline'
-description: 'The explicit coding discipline is the approach that favors clear expression of intent in the code.'
+description: 'The explicit coding discipline favors clear and explicit expression of intent in the code.'
 published: '2020-01-15T14:00Z'
 modified: '2020-01-15T14:00Z'
 thumbnail: './images/crystal.jpg'